 - Panel Sample Strategies: Inquire how the panel sample is sourced and what procedures are followed to create a representation of the general population.
 Still, you should position it as a sample from a panel population.

 - Weighting: Although not always adequate or accurate, weighting the sample by key variables may provide some corrections to sample skewness.

 You may feel more confident if you are able to replicate the results in repeated surveys.
 However, be always cautious about inferences made from convenience samples since systematic bias in the data may still exist.

 It is always important that whenever you use convenience samples you consider the following when analyzing the results:

 1. Who is the sample excluding in a systematic way?

 2. What groups are over- or underrepresented in the sample?

-3. Have the results been replicated with different samples and data collection methods?
+3. Can you replicate the results with different samples and data collection methods?

-If testing for significant difference gives you peace of mind, even when using convenience samples, do it to confirm the “direction” of the data, but restrain yourself from doing inferences to a larger population.
+If testing for significant difference gives you peace of mind, even when using convenience samples, do it to confirm the “direction” of the data.
+However, restrain yourself from doing inferences to a larger population.